Shaktism: Animal sacrifice

 In Odisha, during the Bali Jatra, Shakti devotees sacrifice male goats to the goddess Samaleswari in her temple in Sambalpur, Orissa.

 The Rajput of Rajasthan worship their weapons and horses on Navratri, and formerly offered a sacrifice of a goat to a goddess revered as Kuldevi – a practice that continues in some places.
 The ritual requires slaying of the animal with a single stroke.
 In the past this ritual was considered a rite of passage into manhood and readiness as a warrior.
 The ritual is directed by a priest.
 The Kuldevi among these Rajput communities is a warrior-pativrata guardian goddess, with local legends tracing reverence for her during Rajput-Muslim wars.

 Animal sacrifice of a buffalo or goat, particularly during smallpox epidemics, has been practiced in parts of South India.
 The sacrificed animal is dedicated to a goddess, and is probably related to the myth of goddess Kali in Andhra Pradesh, but in Karnataka, the typical goddess is Renuka.
 According to Alf Hiltebeitel – a professor of Religions, History and Human Sciences, these ritual animal sacrifices, with some differences, mirrors goddess - related ritual animal sacrifice found in Gilgamesh epic and in texts of Egyptian, Minoan and Greek sources.

-In the 19th century through the early 20th century, Indian laborers were shipped by the British Empire into colonial mining and plantations operations in the Indian ocean and the Caribbean regions.
+In the 19th century through the early 20th century, Indian labourers were shipped by the British Empire into colonial mining and plantations operations in the Indian ocean and the Caribbean regions.
 These included a significant amount of Shakta devotees.
 While instances of Shakta animal sacrifice during Kali puja in the Caribbean islands were recorded between 1850s to 1920s, these were relatively uncommon when compared to other rituals such as temple prayers, community dancing and fire walking.